The infinitesimal index: Properties of the infinitesimal index

 Another important particular case of the free action property is when $G$ is trivial.
 We then have $y=0$ in all the steps of the proof of Theorem \ref{theo:free}.
 We summarize the result that we obtain in this particular case of Theorem \ref{theo:free}.
+Let $N$ be an oriented $L$-manifold with action form, and assume that the group $L$ acts freely on $N$ and that $0$ is a regular value of $\mu_L$.
+Let $M=N^0/L$ and let $[\gamma]\in H_{G,c}^*(N^0)=H^*_c(M)$.